-There's the three leading scents of Teakwood & Tobacco, Amber & Moss, and Golden Coast, plus other favorites like Patchouli Sweetgrass, Nightshade, Copal and a unique new aroma of Black Fig that you should seriously think about giving a sniff test to the next time you stop by our shops.
+There's the three leading scents of Teakwood & Tobacco, Amber & Moss, and Golden Coast, plus other favorites like Patchouli Sweetgrass, Nightshade, Copal and a unique new aroma of Black Fig that you should give a sniff test to the next time you stop by our shops.

-Lighting one of their incense sticks will help to cleanse negativity away and enhance your mood by filling your space with delicate aromas.
-They'll change your perspective on a bad day and are perfect for anywhere in the house, from living rooms to bathrooms and can even work well in a hectic workplace.
+Lighting one of their incense sticks will help to cleanse negativity away, filling your space with delicate aromas and changing your perspective on a bad day.
+They're perfect for anywhere in the house, from living rooms to bathrooms and can even work well in a hectic workplace.
 Each pack of incense comes with fifteen sticks, so you can expect to get about fifteen hours of burning time total.
-But their dynamic scents will keep your area fragrant for double that time.
+Their dynamic scents are lasting though and will continue to keep your area fragrant long after the sticks have burned out.

 P.F.
 Candle Co. is eager to prove that they are more than just candles.
-According to their own words, their mission is to “activate the senses...”, a fitting motto for a company that has committed themselves to transforming the atmosphere of rooms everywhere with their fragrances.
+Their mission is to “activate the senses...”, a fitting motto for a company that has committed themselves to transforming the atmosphere of rooms everywhere through smell.

 Give their incense sticks a try because we know you'll love them as much as we do.
-And if you're in need of a holder for your new incense obsession, check out the beautiful ceramic wares from Gopi Shah.
+If you're in need of a holder for your new incense obsession, check out the beautiful ceramic wares from Gopi Shah.

 - The Boston General Store Team

-If you're interested in trying out P.F.
-Candle Co.'s new incense, stop by our shops in Brookline and Dedham or buy here online.
+Stop by our shops in Brookline and Dedham to discover P.F.
+Candle Co's new incense or buy here online.